OscarP29/OscarP29/README.md

 ### 🌱 About Me

 👋 Hi!
 I’m Oscar, a Systems Engineering student who loves building things with code.
 💻 I’m passionate about **software development**, experimenting with modern frameworks, and learning something new every day.
-🧠 Creating bugs since my very first **“Hello World!”** 😅

 📚 Currently learning **Spring Boot**, **React**, and **database design**.
 🎯 Goals: To strengthen my **full-stack development** skills and contribute to **open-source** projects.